-If Charter School participates in, or otherwise covers its staff members by enrolling or continuing their enrollment in, a "government plan" governed by section 414(d) (e.g. CalPERS), upon dissolution or final liquidation of Charter School, and/or its nonprofit public benefit corporation, notwithstanding any provision in Element 15 to the contrary, Charter School shall distribute its net assets in accordance with section 414(d), related regulations, and the government plan's requirements.
+If Charter School participates in, or otherwise covers its staff members by enrolling or continuing their enrollment in, a "government plan" governed by section 414(d) (e.g., CalPERS), upon dissolution or final liquidation of Charter School, and/or its nonprofit public benefit corporation, notwithstanding any provision in Element 15 to the contrary, Charter School shall distribute its net assets in accordance with section 414(d), related regulations, and the government plan's requirements.

-If Charter School participates in CalSTRS and/or CalPERS, Charter School shall continue such participation for the duration of Charter School's existence under the same CDS code, per applicable legal and retirement plan requirements.
+If Charter School participates in CalSTRS and/or CalPERS, Charter School shall continue such participation for the duration of Charter School's existence under the same CDS code, if mandated by applicable legal and retirement plan requirements.

-As the employer of all VPPA staff, ICEF will enroll all eligible certificated staff in State Teachers Retirement System ("STRS") and appropriate classified employees in the CalPers ("CalPers") program in order for them to receive employee retirement benefits as mandated by this Charter, the State of California and the Los Angeles County Office of Education ("LACOE").
-The ICEF Public Schools will use a retirement reporting system compatible with LACOE to report contributions in a timely matter.
-An outside service provider (ExED) is currently engaged to handle payroll for ICEF schools.
+As the employer of all IILA staff, ICEF will enroll all eligible certificated staff in State Teachers Retirement System ("STRS") and appropriate classified employees in the California Public Employees' Retirement System ("CalPERS") program in order for them to receive employee retirement benefits as mandated by this Charter, the State of California, and the Los Angeles County Office of Education ("LACOE").
+ICEF Public Schools will use a retirement reporting system compatible with LACOE to report contributions in a timely matter.
+An outside service provider (ExED) is currently entrusted to handle payroll for ICEF schools.
 Therefore, ExED transmits ICEF payroll information to Hess and Associates, who in turn reports to LACOE.
-In the future this may change as ICEF Public Schools may be allowed to submit directly to LACOE the appropriate employee contributions.
+This may change in the future as ICEF Public Schools may be allowed to submit directly to LACOE the appropriate employee contributions.

-ICEF will prepare and submit all required LACOE forms and documents related to staff qualification and registrations along with any and all required reports or documentation by LACOE.
+ICEF will prepare and submit all required LACOE forms and documents related to staff qualifications and registrations along with any and all required reports or documentation by LACOE.

-ICEF Public schools will maintain and abide by its school contract for the VPPA with LACOE along with any amendments or changes in contributions required by the program.
+ICEF Public schools will maintain and abide by its school contract for IILA with LACOE along with any amendments or changes in contributions required by the program.